jledeus/DD2444_gpu_crowd/README.md

 WebGL 2.0

-## Performance
-Performance is measured by increasing GROUPS and GROUP_SIZE.

 ## Algorithmic considerations
 The purpose of this implementation is not to capture any realistic motion or decision making of the boids.
 Its intention is to compare similar workload of a sequential compared to a parallel implementation on the GPU. when it comes to